-Since there are tens of thousands of software programs available, there are also tens of thousands of file extensions.
-While it is helpful to know the most commonly used file extensions, it is simply not possible to learn them all.
-Therefore, whenever you come across a file extension you don't recognize, visit FileInfo.com to find out what kind of file it is and what programs can open the file.
+There are more than ten thousand file types, and therefore, over ten thousand file extensions.
+While it is helpful to learn the most commonly used file extensions, it is not practical to try and remember them all.
+If you come across a file extension you don't recognize, visit FileInfo.com to find out what kind of file it is and what programs can open the file.